Welcome !

 - A cyber resilience framework that harmonises business, IT and cybersecurity perspectives, as also government and regulatory guidelines, directives and global best practices.

 This site attempts to address the two aspects mentioned above.
-A common vocabulary is provided through a glossary of terms and definitions that both business and technical users can understand and use.
-The chapters and topics address various aspects of cyber resilience framework, covering institutional structures, people, policies, procedures, practices and processes, technology and collaboration.
+It provides a common vocabulary through a glossary of terms and definitions that both business and technical users can understand and use.
+The chapters, sections and topics harmonises different aspects of cyber resilience, such as institutional structures, people, policies, practices and processes, technology and collaboration.

-Many of the insights and perspectives are derived from the practices and processes adopted by organisations having a high level of cybersecurity capability and maturity.
+Many of the insights and perspectives are derived from the systems and practices adopted by organisations having a high level of cybersecurity capability and maturity.
 Organisations should take this documentation as a generic framework that is further adapted for their specific requirements.

 Note

-Pictorial representations in the documents are indicative and should be used for triggering discussions on different perspectives.
+Pictorial representations in the documentation are indicative and should be used for triggering discussions on different perspectives.

 Contact